Final report for FS24-360

 Window screens x 2 $5

-Below is result of the first year of the project.
+Below is result of the first two years of the project.
 A water meter was installed in the water line from the storage tanks to the drip system irrigating the high tunnel.
 The project expenditure was in line with the budget.
-The project saved 46858 gallons of water from the town's water distribution system.
-It also saved the farmer $705 in payment for the water use.
+The project saved 47500 gallons of water from the town's water distribution system from May 2024 to March 2025 due to the high tunnel irrigation from the harvested rainwater.
+In the second year of the project, the rainwater harvest provided 39100 gallons of water (April 2025 to March 2026).
+The rainwater harvest system saved the farmer $714 in the first year and $589 in the second year of the project.
 Since the water pumping to the drip used a solar pump, there was no energy cost to the farmer.
 It sustained the high tunnel for irrigation throughout the year.
-A total of 5 tours were carried out in 2024, with 107 total tour participants.
-A guest talk is planned for North Carolina State University students (a class of about 25 students) on this topic in April, 2025.
-The students will be taken to tour the project site after the talk.
+More than 225 visited observed the rainwater catchment tool on site.
+A guest lecture was given at North Carolina State University for students in Horticulture Department (a class of about 13 students) on this topic on April 3rd 2025.
+The students were also taken to to tour the project site after the talk on April 7th 2025.

 Educational & Outreach Activities